adelbertc/adelbertc.github.io/src/posts/2020-01-06-emacs-rls-nix.md

 ---
-title: Setting up version-specific RLS for Emacs with Nix and Direnv
+title: Setting up per-project RLS for Emacs with Nix and Direnv
 ---

 One of my favorite things about [Nix][nix] is using the nix-shell to provision the development tooling for a project